 I recently attended an interesting talk by TARIAN, the Regional Organised Crime Unit.
 The subject was staying safe online which is becoming increasingly important for everyone.

 At home and in work, I need to use the internet for lots of transactions.
-Like most of us, I go online for all kinds of things such as checking my bank account, paying my utility bills or booking a holiday.
+Like most of us, I go online for all kinds of things such as:

 Using real life examples, the talk from TARIAN was aimed at the non-technical user and was easy to understand.
 The message really struck home when the speaker talked about fairly simple things like passwords and using free WiFi.